tadyen/.dootfiles/scripts/tadyen_config/readme.md

 to automate syncing custom configs / overrides for a given package on a system. this DOES NOT have anything to do with build systems, but the inspiration is from Arch PKGBUILD

+uses `rsync`

+name `tadyen` is just me, and i suck at naming.
+Since this is my desired solution compared to many many others' dotfiles, it would make sense for me to call it me.
+If this actually takes off (haha fat chance) then it can be renamed/refactored.

 ## 1 Overview
 - these are `TOML` files and follow the toml spec
 - for specifivity of this function, they shall be strictly named `tadyen.toml`